Warpenss/database-test-repository/README.md

 # database-test-repository
-Simple database based project for styding SQL, JDBC and other technologies.
+Simple database based project for studying SQL, JDBC and other technologies.
 Using:
 Intellij IDEA,
 Swing,